It's Your Choice 2019

 No, family members are limited to the plan selected by the subscriber.

-No. If you elect family coverage for medical, you may only choose family coverage or choose to opt-out of the Uniform Dental Benefit.
+No. If you elect family coverage for medical, you may only choose family coverage or choose to decline the Uniform Dental Benefit.

-Similarly, if you elect single coverage for medical, you may only choose single coverage or choose to opt-out of the Uniform Dental Benefit.
+Similarly, if you elect individual coverage for medical, you may only choose individual coverage or choose to decline the Uniform Dental Benefit.

-Contact the plan directly or follow the instructions provided in the Health Plan Descriptions.
+Contact the plan directly or follow the instructions found through the Available Health Plans page, by clicking on the health plan name.
 ETF and your benefits/payroll/personnel office do not have this information.

 New Employee Enrollment

 If eligible, you may enroll for individual or family coverage in any of the available health plans without restriction or waiting periods for preexisting medical conditions, provided you file an electronic or paper health application with your benefits/payroll/personnel office within the required enrollment period stated below: